Joseph Einhorn

-Joseph Einhorn is an entrepreneur and businessperson who is best known as the founder and CEO of the company Fancy, a social e-commerce platform.
+Joseph Einhorn is an American entrepreneur and businessperson who is best known as the founder and CEO of the company Fancy, a social e-commerce platform.
 Fancy describes itself as "part store, blog, magazine and wish list," and Einhorn has said that it seeks to redefine the shopping experience.
 Fancy was valued at $600 million by American Express, Billionaire Len Blavatnik, Actor Will Smith and other investors on July 3, 2013.
 In February 2015, Einhorn's company Fancy raised a $20 million Series D strategic funding round which was led by Mexico's Carlos Slim Domit and the CCC holding company.

 In July 2019, Einhorn opened a comic book store called Loot.

 Biography

 Einhorn was born in New York City, NY, and turned 30 years old in 2012.
 He is married with two sons and two Chihuahuas.

 Einhorn became involved in the startup world at age 16, when he became the first employee of Capital IQ, a corporate information service.
 In 2004, he co-founded and served as CTO of Inform Technologies, LLC, which connected related content across online media and information companies.
 In 2009, Einhorn founded the social e-commerce platform Fancy.

 Einhorn is a fan of rap music – especially by the artist Drake – and has said that Kanye West's blog influenced Fancy's website.
 Einhorn has also been a personal user and supporter of Google Glass, leading to his company's Google Glass app that suggests items based on colors the user is looking at.